-&lt;sup>8 Note that the term brilliant was actually the term least frequently produced amongst this equivalence class.
+6Note that the term brilliant was actually the term least frequently produced amongst this equivalence class.
 Since smart was the term most frequently produced, we used this term in our stimuli in Studies 1 and 3 below.

-This Preliminary Study is neither intended nor can be used to determine what the detailed structural role of hardworking in the target prototypes might be, and how that relates to the hypothesis that there is a brilliance-gender stereotype.
-Still, the following claim seems worth exploring: female professors are represented as more hardworking than male professors because they are assumed to have to make up for their having less raw or innate intelligence.
 This view would have to be squared with another key result of this Preliminary Study, namely, that smart was produced with very high and indistinguishable frequency for female as for male professors.
 Indeed, it might initially seem that this result is in tension with the hypothesis that there is a brilliance-gender stereotype.
 This is why it is crucial to remember that, as we argued in the Introduction, prototypes encode not only salient-statistical associations, but also dependencies between features.
-Even if smart is equally typical for FEMALE and MALE PROFESSOR, it might differ in terms of its role in the corresponding dependency networks, and thereby encode a brilliance-gender bias.
+Even if smart is equally typical for FEMALE and MALE PROFESSORS, it might differ in terms of its role in the corresponding dependency networks, and thereby encode a brilliance-gender bias.
 Studies 2-3 below support and elaborate this suggestion.

-3. Study 1: Typicality Experiments
+3 Study 1: Typicality Experiments

-The Preliminary Study shows that a key difference between the prototypes for FEMALE PROFESSOR and MALE PROFESSOR is the significantly higher weight of hard work in the former.
+The Preliminary Study shows that a key difference between the prototypes for FEMALE and MALE PROFESSORS is the significantly higher weight of hard work in the former.
 According to the framework we laid out in the Introduction, to fully understand this difference we have to determine the degree of centrality of hard work and its position in the dependency networks for each of the target prototypes.
 However, it is also important to examine the relation between the prototypes generated in the Preliminary Study and direct judgments about the perceived distribution of smart and hard work amongst female and male professors.
 We need to do this for at least three reasons.
-First, it could be that the difference between hard work in FEMALE PROFESSOR and MALE PROFESSOR is due to differences in participants' estimates of the distribution of that feature in each class.
+First, it could be that the difference between hard work in Female and Male Professor is due to differences in participants' estimates of the distribution of that feature in each class.
 That is, it could be that participants simply think female professors are more likely to be hardworking than male professors.
 Second, it could also turn out that the semantic feature production task is not sensitive to differences in judgments about the distribution of smart amongst female and male professors.
 In other words, even if there is no difference in production frequency of smart for the target gender categories, participants might still judge that, say, female professors are more likely to be smart than male professors, or vice versa.
 Third, judgments of the distribution of smart and hard work help us determine whether the differences obtained in the Preliminary Study are due to the perceived statistical properties of these features in the target classes.
 The aim of Studies 1a-b is to examine these possibilities.
 As in the Preliminary Study, each participant received questions about only one gender.
 In this way, participants could not compare their answers across the female/male conditions, and censor themselves by correcting any perceived gender differences.